Z-class Melbourne tram: History

-It was envisaged that the delivery of the C and D class trams would allow for the Z1 and Z2s to be retired after the 2006 Commonwealth Games, however rising patronage levels would require the retention of 30 Z1 and three Z2s until the E class trams entered service from 2014.
-Half of these remained in service in December 2015.
-The last were withdrawn in April 2016.
+It was envisaged that the delivery of the C and D class trams would allow for the Z1 and Z2s to be retired after the 2006 Commonwealth Games, but rising patronage levels necessitated the retention of 30 Z1 and three Z2s until the E class trams entered service from 2014.
+Half of those remained in service in December 2015, and the last were withdrawn in April 2016.

-In late 2007, the Z3s with analogue signage were refitted with digital signage, replacing the original rolling route destination displays.
+In late 2007, the Z3s with analogue signage were fitted with digital signage, replacing the original rolling route destination displays.

 Liveries

 The Z1 and Z2s were delivered in a livery of marigold (orange) with oriental gold roof; the first four or so were numbered with W2 gold-and-black transfers, but were later changed to the same off-white-and-black as carried by rest of the Z-type in Marigold or Deep Yellow livery.
 The Z3s were delivered in a livery of deep yellow (pale orange) with a burmese gold roof.
 For both liveries, the window-level panels were painted off-white (officially "string"), and skirt panels below floor-level were chocolate brown to match the bogies and wheels.
 From Z3 223 onwards, all were delivered in the Metropolitan Transit Authority's olympic green and wattle yellow livery.